chidoziemanagwu/aisoc-season-2/LLM Engineering/readme.md

-# LLM Engineering Pathway of AI Summer of Code 2.0
+# LLM Engineering Pathway of AISOC 2.0